Medical privacy changes would smooth info sharing in crises

 “These are needed, uncontroversial, bipartisan reforms to these regulations,” Eric Hargan, deputy HHS secretary, said in an interview.
 “This was based on our request for information, and we got a lot of feedback.”

-Some of the proposals would also affect everyday interactions.
-One that people might notice: patients would have a clear legal right to take photos of their records on the spot at the doctor’s office or in the hospital, if it doesn’t interfere with care.
+Some of the proposals also would affect everyday patient interactions.
+One that many people might notice: Patients would have a clear legal right to take photos of their records on the spot at the doctor’s office or in the hospital, if it didn’t interfere with care.
 That includes images from MRIs.
 Some medical offices now allow it, while others don’t.

-The overhaul involves regulations under the 1996 Health Insurance Portability and Accountability Act, the statute behind the medical privacy rules people run into at hospitals, pharmacies and in their own doctor’s office.
-While protecting sensitive personal information, the law has also generated piles of paperwork and chronic uncertainty about what is and isn’t permitted.
+The overhaul involves regulations under the 1996 Health Insurance Portability and Accountability Act, the statute behind the medical privacy rules people run into at hospitals, pharmacies and in their own doctor’s offices.
+While protecting sensitive personal information, the law, widely known by its initials HIPPAA, has also generated piles of paperwork and chronic uncertainty about what is and isn’t permitted.

-Among a series of changes if the Trump administration proposal is finalized:
+Among a series of changes if the proposal is finalized:

 — Medical personnel could provide details about a patient’s condition to family members or caregivers in an emergency if they have a “good faith” belief it would be in the patient’s best interest, and there’s no objection from the patient.
 That would address situations such as parents trying to help an adult child who’s just come out of detox for an opioid overdose.
 People recovering from overdose are at high risk of relapse, and officials said current rules have had the unintended consequence of chilling potentially life-saving communication.